(Tutorial) Make a sample reply bot using Node.js

 Now your Messaging API channel is ready!

-In the Global configuration section, we've set the environment variable LINE_ACCESS_TOKEN to be used as the channel access token.
-The environment variable LINE_ACCESS_TOKEN needs to be registered for the app deployed on Heroku to work properly.
+Earlier in the global configuration section, we set an environment variable LINE_ACCESS_TOKEN to use as the channel access token.
+For the app deployed to Heroku to work properly, we need to set and register the environment variable LINE_ACCESS_TOKEN.

 heroku config:set LINE_ACCESS_TOKEN={enter your channel access token here}